 “When designed for the needs and interests of seniors, technology has the ability to empower, instill confidence, and help them stay engaged and active with the things and people they love,” says Julie Ament Gran, chief growth officer at GrandPad, a company known for their senior-friendly tablet design.

 Check out these seven innovative products for the elderly that will provide entertainment, simplify chores, and enhance safety.
+From senior-specific cell phone apps to specialized tablets and speakers, seniors can make their lives simpler with these new technologies.

 The GrandPad is an easy-to-use tablet that comes with built-in wireless data.
 It allows seniors to play games, listen to music, video chat with family, and communicate with no hassle.